How to become a tour leader and get paid to travel the world

 It very tough and tiring work.
 It’s not really a paid holiday as some of my friends and family tend to think!
 As crew, you work in pairs.
 Between you, you have to look after the group and the vehicle.
 If there are any mechanical problems, you are expected to fix it.
 If the group has any issues, you are expected to solve them.
 It gets quite tiring after a few months.
 It can also be a very lonely job at times.

-You’re lucky enough to be working with your partner now, previously how did you deal with loneliness and making friends while abroad?
+How do you deal with loneliness and making friends abroad?

 Sometimes you get lucky and get some awesome people in the group.
 Since you spend a lot of time in close proximity to each other you can build close bonds very quickly and so many great friendships result.